by Juston Torres-Gibbs | Feb 15, 2023 | Bodybuilding, Exercise, Nutrition

-That said, there are indirect factors influenced by specific types of exercise that can affect the result of ultrasound, such as possible injuries (e.g. tendon thickening, edema, or bursitis) from activities such as running (or other aerobic exercises, for that matter), that can influence the ultrasound assessment of enthesis, for example (explained further later on).
+That said, there are indirect factors influenced by specific types of exercise that can affect the result of ultrasound.
+Possible injuries (e.g. tendon thickening, edema, or bursitis), for example, from activities such as running (or other aerobic exercises, for that matter), can influence the ultrasound assessment of enthesis.

-Aside from that, however, which in and of itself shouldn’t be of much concern as it’s both something rather unlikely to occur and easily taken into account, I’ve found no real evidence suggesting that any alteration of your cardiovascular activity regime is needed prior to an ultrasound examination.
+Aside from that, however, I’ve found no real evidence suggesting that any alteration of your cardiovascular activity regime is needed prior to an ultrasound examination.

 The Benefits of Cardiovascular Activity on Maternal Health